-In order to qualify for reduced fare on our fixed-route system, one must be age 65 or older, or have a current qualifying disability.
-All applicants not in The Rapid database must complete and submit a reduced fare application or visit Rapid Central Station.
+Reduced fares are available to customers who are age 65 or older or have current qualifying disabilities.
+All applicants not in The Rapid database must complete and submit a reduced fare application (23 KB, PDF) or visit Rapid Central Station.

 A determination letter will be mailed to you within five to seven business days (weekdays).

-Use of reduced fare cards requires proof of disability or age 65+.
+The use of reduced fare cards requires proof of disability or age 65+.
 The valid ID for persons with disabilities is a Reduced Fare Wave card featuring a Rapid-issued photo ID card.
-The Rapid honors half fare for Medicare cardholders.
+The Rapid also honors half fare for Medicare cardholders.
 Seniors may use a Medicare card, driver's license, or other proof of age 65+.
 The half-fare applies to single-ride cash fares only.

-To get a Rapid photo ID, take your determination letter and a valid photo ID to Rapid Central Station on a weekday between 10:30 a.m. and 2:00 p.m. to receive your Rapid reduced fare photo ID.
+To get a Reduced Fare Wave card, take your determination letter and a valid photo ID to Rapid Central Station on weekdays between 6:30 a.m. and 6:00 p.m. to receive your Reduced Wave card with photo ID.